NethServer/nethsecurity-docs/custom_openvpn_tunnel.rst

     /etc/init.d/openvpn restart

-This will restart all configured openvpn tunnels.
+This will restart all configured OpenVPN tunnels.

 5. Verify the VPN is running
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^